NixOS/nix.dev/source/tutorials/nix-language.md

 /current
 ```
 :::{note}
-Paths can be used in interpolated expressions – an [impure operation](impurities) we will cover in detail in a [later section](path-impurities).
+Paths can be used in interpolated expressions – an [impure operation](impurities) covered in detail in a [later section](path-impurities).
 :::

 (lookup-path-tutorial)=